d12frosted/elpa-mirror/gnu/cursory-readme.txt

   │ ;; Set last preset or fall back to desired style from `cursory-presets'.
   │ (cursory-set-preset (or (cursory-restore-latest-preset) 'bar)) │
-  │ ;; The other side of `cursory-restore-latest-preset'.
+  │ ;; Arrange to keep track of the latest Cursory preset.
+  │ (cursory-mode 1)
-  │ (add-hook 'kill-emacs-hook #'cursory-store-latest-preset) │
+  │
   │ ;; We have to use the "point" mnemonic, because C-c c is often the │ ;; suggested binding for `org-capture'.